 Indeed, Norwich has been identified as a main focus for growth in the East of England, for new homes and jobs, leisure, cultural and educational development.
-The economic, social and cultural influence of the city extends well beyond its administrative boundaries into the neighbouring districts of Broadland and South Norfolk as well as further afield.
+The economic, social and cultural influence of the city extends well beyond its administrative boundaries into the neighbouring districts of Broadland and South Norfolk as well as further a field.
 However, in the rural areas, market towns continue to provide the most sustainable focus for development.
 The councils of Broadland, Norwich and South Norfolk, supported by Norfolk County Council have prepared a single plan covering the entire area.
-The plan provides the strategy to guide, manage and deliver the growth deemed necessary for the area by central and regional government.
+The plan provides the strategy to guide, manage and deliver the growth needed for the area.